 In all cases, we advise the customer to contact their employer directly.
 They are usually happy to accept a legalised qualification below degree level, or if you have another degree in an unrelated subject to your role, but studied this in person, this can be used as an alternative.
 If you are applying for a teaching position, your QTS does not require supporting documents for legalisation, so this can be a great help in these situations.

 If you’re unsure if your document will be accepted or not, we’ve got you covered.
 We’ve got knowledge of the attestation process for most countries, so our experience colleagues across the globe can answer all of your queries.
-If you have an enquiry, you can give our team of specialists a call on +44 (0) 330 088 1142, send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at email@example.com.
+If you have an enquiry, you can give our team of specialists a call on +44 (0) 330 088 1142, request a personalised quotation, send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at email@example.com.